msvolenski/virtual-agora/Linguakit-master/README.md

-#LINGUAKIT
+# LINGUAKIT

-Made by the ProLNat@GE Group (http://gramatica.usc.es/pln/)
+Developed by ProLNat@GE Group (http://gramatica.usc.es/pln/), CiTIUS, University of Santiago de Compostela, Galiza.

-University of Santiago de Compostela
+New more efficient version released in 22 June 2017 by César Piñeiro (also for Windows: `linguakit.bat` command).

 LinguaKit is a Natural Language Processing tool containing several NLP modules: